Applying for a License

 The NASCLA Accredited Examination Program was designed to reduce redundant licensing requirements and assist contractors who need to be licensed in multiple jurisdictions.
 For more information on the benefits of taking the NASCLA exam instead of the AZ ROC trade exam visit NASCLA's website.

 If you have already taken and passed one of these exams before they were combined, as long as the exam was taken within two years of applying for the classification that matches the exam, the test will be accepted.
 You must apply within that two year time-frame.
+The B, B-3, CR-61 exams have been combined into one exam.
+Whichever of those classifications you want to obtain, you will take this new combined exam.
+The B-1, B-2, KB-1, KB-2 exams have been combined into one exam.
+Whichever of those classifications you want to obtain, you will take this new combined exam.

 Please refer to the ROC's classifications page for complete descriptions of these classifications. https://roc.az.gov/license-classifications